-The Highest Start-Up Capital of 30,000 NOK - Compared to the other European states, such as the UK where the cost of setting up the same legal structure costs only £15, Norway requires the highest start-up capital for companies to have in the bank to incorporate a limited company.
+The Highest Start-Up Capital of 30,000 NOK - Compared to other European states, such as the UK, where setting up the same legal structure costs only £15, Norway requires the highest start-up capital for companies to have the bank to incorporate a limited company.

 High Labor Costs – Generated by the high cost of living, Norway has a higher cost of labor, rentals, and income taxes.

 Top 10 Small Business Investment Opportunities in Norway